LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 \end{align}
 $$

-Well that's interesting (at least to me).
-We call this state that remains the 'steady-' or 'equilibrium-' state, often denoted with subscript, $$S$$, or with an infinity to denote it is the matrix that will occur after an infinite number of transitions, $$S_{\infty}$$[^5].
+Well, that's interesting (at least to me).
+We call this state that remains the 'steady-' or 'equilibrium-' state, often denoted with the subscript $$S$$, or with an infinity to denote it is the matrix that will occur after an infinite number of transitions, $$S_{\infty}$$[^5].
 It is this state in the "chain" of events that is a key characteristic of Markov Chains, which the above situation is an example of.
-And just to finish the example off, we should likely investigate the Bendigo branch first as in the long run there is an 80% chance of the car being there.
+And just to finish the example off, we should likely investigate the Bendigo branch first, as in the long run there is an 80% chance of the car being there.
 I like the equilibrium definition of the state as it reminds me of a pendulum coming to rest, and now matter how much you perturb it, it has "a state" that it will "rest" in after which it won't move anymore.

 [^5]: I prefer the no subscript version as it means that I have to type less.